0xC0000054/sc4-query-ui-hooks/README.md

 ### Additional Building Query Dialog Variables

-The DLL provides 26 new variables that can be used in the LTEXT files of a building query dialog in the form of `#variable_name#`.
+The DLL provides a number of new variables that can be used in the LTEXT files of a building query dialog in the form of `#variable_name#`.
 <details>
 <summary>Variable List</summary>